Guillaume-Garrigos/moodlexport/README.md

 latextomoodle('myquestion.tex','my first question')
 ```

 Note that if you wish to compile the `.tex` file without errors, you will need to place the Latex package `latextomoodle.sty` in the same folder.
-This package can be found in the latex folder of this project.
+This package can be found in `moodlexport/templates`

 ### Exporting many questions at once